polmonroig/calendar_api/README.md

 # calendar_api
-This is an app that is connected to Google Calendar, the main purpose of this application is to collect the events of a calendar to search them by date, name and color.
+This is an app that is connected to Google Calendar, the main purpose of this application is to collect the events of a calendar search them by date, name and color and to receive and analysis of the duration of the events and dates.

 ### Installation ###